enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Network/http-cors-preflighted-requests.md

-# Cross-Origin Resource Sharing (CORS) Preflighted Requests
+# Http - Cross-Origin Resource Sharing (CORS) Preflighted Requests

 ## What It is